-It is part of the , series and is a This thriller is a hardcover edition that was published by Delacorte Press on September 11, 2012 and has 405 pages.
+It is part of the , series and is a thriller that was published by Delacorte Press on September 11, 2012 and has 405 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp
+Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp, The Midnight Line

 Eighteenth chronologically in the Jack Reacher thriller series and seventeenth publication-wise.
 Reacher is thumbing a ride out of the disaster of Worth Dying For.